Essential Plumbing Tools for Homeowners

 With tiny tips and a strong grip, this is a simple tool every discerning DIYer should have close to hand.
 Needle-nose pliers make it easy to get a good grip on the smallest parts in the tightest spaces.
 We recommend a pair of pliers with gripping grooves on the tips for the best results.

-Before you say anything, we’re not suggesting you should clean your nails after a spot of DIY.
+Before you say anything, we’re not suggesting you should clean your nails after a spot of DIY (though personal hygiene is always important).
 However, a nail brush can actually serve as a very useful plumbing tool.
 They can be used to clear away grime, limescale and rust in the tightest of spaces, helping to maintain your fittings and give you a better look at the items you’re working on.